Have you ever thought about what it would be like to run a blog as your job?

 For the past ten years I’ve been earning a living by managing my own blogs.
 Over the years I’ve gotten a lot of questions about the daily life of a blogger and what it’s like to work from home running an online business.
 In some cases, people are surprised by the truth.

 In this article I want to share a few things about life as a blogger and what it’s really like (at least for me).
 Some of these things may be what you would expect, or they may surprise you.
-If you’re considering turning that side hustle into a full-time business be sure that you consider all of the details first.
+If you’re interested in turning that side hustle into a full-time business be sure that you consider all of the details first.

 My goal here isn’t to encourage or discourage anyone from blogging.
 I simply want to shed some light on the realities of full-time blogging.